rbergm/PostBOUND/docs/source/prototyping.rst

 The estimator can be used in the :class:`~postbound.TextBookOptimizationPipeline` as well as the :class:`~postbound.MultiStageOptimizationPipeline`.
 In the latter case, it acts as a plan parameterization stage.
-The article on :ref:`optimization pipelines <core/optimization>` provides more insight into which pipeline to use under which circumstances.
+The article on :doc:`optimization pipelines <core/optimization>` provides more insight into which pipeline to use under which circumstances.
 In short, use the :class:`~postbound.MultiStageOptimizationPipeline` if you "only" want to develop a novel cardinality estimator and leave the rest of the optimizer as-is.
 See the documentation of :class:`~postbound.CardinalityEstimator` for additional methods that a cardinality estimator